hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04e-Components.md

   Can we do the same things with the `<track>` HTML element as we can with the textTrack property/object we get from the JavaScript API?
 (Yea/No)

-  Ans: <br>
+  Ans: No<br>
   Explanation:
+    + No, the TextTrack object you can get from the HTML track or from the video is NOT the same element/object/node as the HTML track object.
+    + The `<track>` and the var you can get with a `document.getElementById(...)` represent the same DOM element.
+Using this "DOM/HTML view" of the track you can check if it's been loaded, get the attribute values, etc. But you cannot read the track content or change its mode and force it to load.
+For this you must use the "twin brother" `textTrack` property from the html track (`track.textTrack`) or from the video DOM element (`video.tracks` is a collection of these `TextTrack` objects).
+This `TextTrack` is not a DOM node and is not the HTML track element.

 28. Hidden but alive?

   If a track has been loaded and the corresponding TextTrack mode property set to "hidden", will track and cue events be fired when the video is played (assume that the browser supports cue and track events)?
 (Yes/No)

-  Ans: <br>
+  Ans: Yes<br>
-  Explanation:
+  Explanation: Yes, a hidden track will not be displayed, but unlike tracks with mode=disabled, it will fire events.

 29. Stream or not?

   Can Web Audio work with both streamed sounds and sound samples loaded in memory?
 (Yes/No)

-  Ans: <br>
+  Ans: Yes<br>
-  Explanation:
+  Explanation: Yes, with Web Audio, you can load sound samples in memory and process them in real time (filter, pitch, etc), and you can do the same with a stream coming from an audio or video element.

 30. Fire and forget

-  Once played, can a BufferSource node (corresponding to a sound sample loaded in memory) be played again without re-creating it?
+  Once played, can a `BufferSource` node (corresponding to a sound sample loaded in memory) be played again without re-creating it?
 (Yes/No)

-  Ans: <br>
+  Ans: No<br>
-  Explanation:
+  Explanation: No, `BufferSource` nodes can only be played once.
+After that, you must re-create them.
+This fire-and-forget philosophy may seem bizarre but the API is highly optimized for it.

 31. Visualizer node